 A Difficult Decision

 The dangers do not end at the border.
 Once across the border, Venezuelans are vulnerable to violence because of poor security conditions and find it hard to find food, medicine and shelter.
 Border cities, like, Cúcuta, Colombia, which have seen the highest rates of arriving Venezuelans, are now experiencing infectious disease outbreaks.

 Humanitarian and medical personnel are assisting as best they can, but their efforts hampered by severe shortages of equipment, supplies and health provider skills.
 The increase in demand has forced hospitals to leave patients in corridors as their capacity has peaked.

-The team’s main objectives will be to strengthen the strained health care system, improve care for Venezuelans and improve referrals between health facilities and the community.
-Project HOPE has volunteers ready, medical personnel and the health care infrastructure expertise to get started making a difference, but your help is still needed!
 There are ways to help Venezuela by making a gift to fund Project HOPE’s efforts toward humanitarian aid like the Venezuelan Crisis 2018.
 We are acting fast to help families and children fleeing the crisis in Venezuela and we need your help.

 Your generous gift will go directly to our Venezuela response 2018 fund to support our humanitarian efforts to the Venezuela crisis.